CodingMilitia/Blog/content/posts/2021-03-14-setting-up-demos-in-azure-part-2-github-actions.md

 ## Intro

-[In the previous post](https://blog.codingmilitia.com/2021/03/07/setting-up-demos-in-azure-part-1-arm-templates/). we prepared an [ARM template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview) so we could setup (and teardown) a demo environment with a couple of commands.
+[In the previous post](https://blog.codingmilitia.com/2021/03/07/setting-up-demos-in-azure-part-1-arm-templates/). we prepared an [ARM template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview) so we could setup (and tear down) a demo environment with a couple of commands.

 It's already much better than doing it manually through the portal, but we can make our life even easier!